awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started-step5.md

    1. The file system is now being deleted, and its status in the dashboard changes to **DELETING**\.
 When the file system has been deleted, it no longer appears in the dashboard\.

    1. Now you can delete any manually created backups for your file system\.
-From the right\-side navigation, choose **Backups**\.
+From the left\-side navigation, choose **Backups**\.

    1. From the dashboard, choose any backups that have the same **File system ID** as the file system that you deleted, and choose **Delete backup**\.